Skip to main content

 THE ASSOCIATED CONSENT ORDER

-The Notice of Complaint and Hearing (for first and second level violations) will be accompanied by a Consent Order.
+The Notice of Complaint and Hearing (for Level 1 and Level 2 violations) will be accompanied by a Consent Order.
 The Consent Order is an attempt to resolve the matter without the necessity of a Hearing.
 The Consent Order will include Agreed Findings of Fact, Agreed Conclusions of Law, and an Agreed Final Order which will include a penalty amount.
-If accepted by the dealer, the Consent Order will be subject to final approval and acceptance by the Commission at the next regualrly scheduled Commission meeting.
+If accepted by the dealer, the Consent Order will be subject to final approval and acceptance by the Board at the next regualrly scheduled Commission Meeting.
 A dealer may choose to reject a Consent Order.
-If a Consent Order is rejected by a dealer, the Commission will schedule a Hearing on the matter and proper notice of the Hearing will be provided to the dealer.
-If a Consent Order is accepted by a dealer, the signed Consent Order is to be mailed or delivered to the Oklahoma New Motor Vehicle Commission 4334 NW Expressway, Suite 183 Oklahoma City, OK 73116.
+If a Consent Order is rejected by a dealer, the Commission will schedule a Hearing and proper notice will be provided.
+If a Consent Order is accepted by the dealer, the signed Consent Order, with payment, is to be mailed or delivered to the address below:

 ACCEPTANCE OR REJECTION BY THE COMMISSION